primer/view_components/docs/content/contributing.md

   * To rebuild docs, run `bundle exec rake docs:build`
 * **Demo App**: See components on a plain page with no interfering framework or styling.
 Used to test functionality.
   * Typically runs on port 4000 - visit `/rails/view_components/` in your browser
   * To rerender the templates, you do not have to restart the server.
-Run this command and refresh the page.
+Run `bundle exec rake docs:preview` and refresh the page.

 ---
 To run Storybook, the documentation site, and the demo app, run: